mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

     --8<-- "examples/go/snippets/agents/multi-agent/main.go:human-in-loop-pattern"
     ```

+=== "Java"

+    ```java
+    // Conceptual Code: Using a Tool for Human Approval import com.google.adk.agents.LlmAgent;
+    import com.google.adk.agents.SequentialAgent;
+    import com.google.adk.tools.FunctionTool;

+    // --- Assume external_approval_tool exists ---
+    // This tool would:
+    // 1.
+Take details (e.g., request_id, amount, reason).
+    // 2.
+Send these details to a human review system (e.g., via API).
+    // 3.
+Poll or wait for the human response (approved/rejected).
+    // 4.
+Return the human's decision.
+    // public boolean externalApprovalTool(float amount, String reason) { ... }
+    FunctionTool approvalTool = FunctionTool.create(externalApprovalTool);

+    // Agent that prepares the request
+    LlmAgent prepareRequest = LlmAgent.builder()
+        .name("PrepareApproval")
+        .instruction("Prepare the approval request details based on user input.
+Store amount and reason in state.")
+        // ... likely sets state['approval_amount'] and state['approval_reason'] ...
+        .build();

+    // Agent that calls the human approval tool LlmAgent requestApproval = LlmAgent.builder()
+        .name("RequestHumanApproval")
+        .instruction("Use the external_approval_tool with amount from state['approval_amount'] and reason from state['approval_reason'].")
+        .tools(approvalTool)
+        .outputKey("human_decision")
+        .build();

+    // Agent that proceeds based on human decision LlmAgent processDecision = LlmAgent.builder()
+        .name("ProcessDecision")
+        .instruction("Check {human_decision}.
+If 'approved', proceed.
+If 'rejected', inform user.")
+        .build();

+    SequentialAgent approvalWorkflow = SequentialAgent.builder()
+        .name("HumanApprovalWorkflow")
+        .subAgents(prepareRequest, requestApproval, processDecision)
+        .build();
+    ```

+#### Human in the Loop with Policy

+A more advanced and structured way to implement Human-in-the-Loop is by using a `PolicyEngine`.
+This approach allows you to define policies that can trigger a confirmation step from a user before a tool is executed.
+The `SecurityPlugin` intercepts a tool call, consults the `PolicyEngine`, and if the policy dictates, it will automatically request user confirmation.
+This pattern is more robust for enforcing governance and security rules.

+Here's how it works:

+1.  **`SecurityPlugin`**: You add this plugin to your `Runner`.
+It acts as an interceptor for all tool calls.
+2.  **`BasePolicyEngine`**: You create a custom class that implements this interface.
+Its `evaluate()` method contains your logic to decide if a tool call needs confirmation.
+3.  **`PolicyOutcome.CONFIRM`**: When your `evaluate()` method returns this outcome, the `SecurityPlugin` pauses the tool execution and generates a special `FunctionCall` using `getAskUserConfirmationFunctionCalls`.
+4.  **Application Handling**: Your application code receives this special function call and presents the confirmation request to the user.
+5.  **User Confirmation**: Once the user confirms, your application sends a `FunctionResponse` back to the agent, which allows the `SecurityPlugin` to proceed with the original tool execution.

+!!!
+Note "TypeScript Recommended Pattern"
+    The Policy-based pattern is the recommended approach for implementing Human-in-the-Loop workflows in TypeScript.
+Support in other ADK languages is planned for future releases.

+A conceptual example of using a `CustomPolicyEngine` to require user confirmation before executing any tool is shown below.

+=== "TypeScript"

+    ```typescript
+    const rootAgent = new LlmAgent({
+      name: 'weather_time_agent',
+      model: 'gemini-2.5-flash',
+      description:
+          'Agent to answer questions about the time and weather in a city.',
+      instruction:
+          'You are a helpful agent who can answer user questions about the time and weather in a city.',
+      tools: [getWeatherTool],
+    });

+    class CustomPolicyEngine implements BasePolicyEngine {
+      async evaluate(_context: ToolCallPolicyContext): Promise<PolicyCheckResult> {
+        // Default permissive implementation
+        return Promise.resolve({
+          outcome: PolicyOutcome.CONFIRM,
+          reason: 'Needs confirmation for tool call',
+        });
+      }
+    }

+    const runner = new InMemoryRunner({
+        agent: rootAgent,
+        appName,
+        plugins: [new SecurityPlugin({policyEngine: new CustomPolicyEngine()})]
+    });
+    ```

+    You can find the full code sample [here](https://github.com/google/adk-docs/blob/main/examples/typescript/snippets/agents/workflow-agents/hitl_confirmation_agent.ts).

+### Combining Patterns

 These patterns provide starting points for structuring your multi-agent systems.
 You can mix and match them as needed to create the most effective architecture for your specific application.